Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: One-class scoring rules

-A latent manifold is then estimated from background latents using a local \(k\)-nearest-neighbor construction.
-For a test latent \(z\), we compute a local off-manifold deviation \(d_{\mathcal{M}}(z)\), interpreted as distance from typical background geometry.
+A latent manifold is then estimated from foreground latents using a local \(k\)-nearest-neighbor construction.
+For a test latent \(z\), we compute a local off-manifold deviation \(d_{\mathcal{M}}(z)\), interpreted as distance from typical foreground geometry.

 The baseline anomaly score is